DearCodingCathy/SEPHONEY/README.md

 - Functional routing from page to page
 - Home page with multiple components
-- Navigation Bar
+- Responsive navigation Bar
 - All products page
-- Product desription page
+- Product detail page
 - My cart page
 - Add to cart functionality for all products.
 - Correct cart totals